 On the day of the High Flyer Program test students are to meet at the Junior School Centre in M Block, (follow the signs from the Eastern car park), Students are to arrive by 9.00 am on the day of testing.
 The exam will take place between 9am and 12noon.

-Link to online Application: (Applications close one week prior to the May test date in 2018)
+Link to online Application: (Applications close 4 May 2018)

 - Follow the steps.
 (This process will include the payment and you will be informed by the Examination Provider of any further organisational details).